How to Become a Pharmacy Technician: A Step-by-Step Guide

 Pharmacy technicians are vital members of the health care team.
 They work under the direct supervision of licensed pharmacists to perform various tasks related to medication dispensing and management.
 Their primary responsibilities include:

-• Preparing medication, including counting, measuring, and mixing medications as needed
+• Medication preparation, including counting, measuring, and mixing medications

 • Labeling and packaging medications for dispensing